 The spent coffee grounds fuel a boiler generating the steam needed in the manufacturing process.

 The renewable energy that we produce is equivalent to the energy needed to power 10,000 homes (over 40% of the homes in Gympie).

 This keeps the spent coffee grounds out of our waste stream, reducing energy used for waste transportation and disposal.

-NESCAFÉ® wants to keep coffee fresh, and our customers informed, while making a positive impact on the planet.
+NESCAFÉ® wants to keep coffee fresh, and our customers informed.
 NESCAFÉ® aims to provide packaging materials such as jars, cartons, capsules, and sachets that create less packaging waste, following Nestlé's commitment: 95% of our plastic packaging will be designed for recycling by 2025.

 NESCAFÉ® aspires to change in how its coffee is grown, sourced, manufactured, packaged, and consumed.
-Every time you enjoy your favourite NESCAFÉ®, you are supporting a global initiative to help the environment and inspire others to do the same.
 Every day, NESCAFÉ® is on a journey towards a circular economy.